Garvit-01/Garvit-01/README.md

 - 👋 Hi, I’m Garvit Katyal
 - 👀 I’m interested in machine learning and artificial intelligence
-- 🌱 I’m currently learning Data Science and machine learning
+- 🌱 I’m currently learning Data Science and machine learning.
+Moreover, I know python as well as familiar with C/C++.
-- I’m looking to collaborate on some open source projects
+- I’m looking to collaborate on some open source projects.

 <!--📫 How to reach me ... -->